AliNisarAhmed/my-notes/Data Intensive Applications/3 - Storage and Retrieval.md

 In SSTables, the sequence of key-value pairs in log-structured storage is sorted by key
 - This is called Sorted String Table
+- as opposed to the previous section where key-value pairs are just appended to the log without sorting.

 With this format, we cannot append new KV pairs to the segment immediately, since writes can occur in any order.